mongodb/mongodb-kubernetes/README.md

 The operator needs 2 different container images:

-* om-operator: which is the actual operator running in a Pod
+* mongodb-enterprise-operator: which is the actual operator running in a Pod
-* automation-agent: which is the container running automation-agent binary on each of the Kubernetes pods.
+* mongodb-enterprise-database: which is the container running automation-agent binary on each of the Kubernetes pods.
 It is responsible for managing mongod process locally

 ```